Coldcard/firmware/docs/pin-entry.md

 The attackers could tell when the brick-me PIN has worked, but when the brick-me PIN works, the Coldcard will immediately use it to destroy the main pairing secret.
 This renders the security element useless.
-This happens in about 50 milliseconds and is done long before before anyone gets an on-screen confirmation that it worked.
+This happens in about 50 milliseconds and is done long before anyone gets an on-screen confirmation that it worked.

 There is little time to interrupt this or jam the bus to stop it.